Cellular processes regulated by phosphoinositide signaling

 - PtdIns(3,4,5)P3

 The exact composition of each species varies in different subcellular locations and different cell types.
 Compared with other phospholipids in cellular membrane compartments, phosphoinositides are relatively minor constituents.
 PtdIns(4)P and PtdIns(4,5)P2, which represent the most abundant phosphoinositide species, are less than 1% of the total cellular phospholipid pool.
 Despite the low abundance, phosphoinositides are indispensable to the integrity of cells.
-Phosphoinositides play essential roles in various cellular events including, but not limited to:
+Phosphoinositides play essential roles in various cellular events, including:

 - Cytoskeletal dynamics.